liuxindazz/SCPT/README.md

 ```

 ## 🚀 Main Contributions

 • We introduce Structured-Condensed Prompt Tuning (SCPT), a structure-aware method that enhances semantic modeling in vision-language models for FGIR, improving class differentiation through inter-class relationship capture.

 • We propose SRE, a technique to model inter-class semantic topology by encoding structured label relationships, preserving global semantic structure for better class hierarchy understanding.

-• We design ScLoss to reduce redundant supervision signals and emphasize discriminative features, improving task relevance and boosting few-shot adaptation and generalization.
+• We design ScLoss to reduce redundant supervision signals and emphasize discriminative features, improving task relevance and boosting few-shot adaptation and generalization.

-• Extensive experiments on 14 FGIR benchmarks show that SCPT outperforms existing methods, setting a new state-of-the-art in few-shot learning and base-tonovel generalization tasks.
+• Extensive experiments on 14 FGIR benchmarks show that SCPT outperforms existing methods, setting a new state-of-the-art in few-shot learning and base-to-novel generalization tasks.

 ## 📂 Repository Structure
 ```